310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 Makes me happy, like we’re connected…… Sorry, I can’t say it like how it’s done in manga.

 Let’s keep growing together.
-We might trip and lose our way sometimes, maybe we’ll take a detour — But even then, let’s keep going forward without ever giving up.
+We might trip and lose our way sometimes, and maybe we’ll take a detour or true — But even then, let’s keep going forward without ever giving up.
 We can do that together, no matter where we are.

 We can’t really walk side by side together anymore, like how we used to in spring, but…

-It feels like you’re always beside me — Your hard work makes *me* wanna work harder…
+It feels like you’re always beside us — Your hard work makes *us* wanna work harder…

-If I keep going while thinking that, we’ll eventually be able to stand on the same stage again, won’t we?
+If we keep going while thinking that, we’ll eventually be able to stand on the same stage again, won’t we?

 We’ll surely be able to stand side by side with you, in a much brighter, sparkling, amazing future.